BenNavarroCS/CS/README.md

 # CS
-My computer science pilgrimage

-All my progress and projects in CS, my passion in real-time
+All my progress and projects in CS

 What I record:
 - projects I have completed